pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

-   from pyqtgraph.Qt import QtWidgets import pyqtgraph as pg from pyqtgraph.parametertree import Parameter, ParameterTree, parameterTypes as ptypes
+   from pyqtgraph.Qt import QtWidgets import pyqtgraph as pg from pyqtgraph.parametertree import Parameter, ParameterTree, interact

    def a(x=5, y=6):
        QtWidgets.QMessageBox.information(None, 'Hello World', f'X is {x}, Y is {y}')

    # One line of code, no name/value duplication
-   params = ptypes.GroupParameter.interact(a)
+   params = interact(a)

    app = pg.mkQApp()
    tree = ParameterTree()